This article covers

 Mental health problems might also be experienced due to something called Gender dysphoria.
 This is when the person feels extremely uncomfortable because they feel that their biological sex does not match their gender identity.
 Sometimes this feeling can be so overwhelming that it leads to issues that can include:

 - Social withdrawal/isolation

 If you are experiencing any issues with your mental health, including gender dysphoria, it is a good idea to find support as soon as you can.

 “You are not alone.
 There are millions out there experiencing a gender Identity awakening and many more who are supportive and willing to listen and help you to the best of their abilities.
 There is nothing wrong with you for feeling the way you do.
 Your Identity is a part of you, not something that is ‘wrong’.
 You should never put yourself down for how you want to be seen and referred to as.”

 Soroush – Mindsum Peer Support Worker

 With whom or where to get help?

 If you are in immediate danger or you are struggling to the point that you are having thoughts of hurting yourself, please call 999 as soon as possible.
-Here are some organisations who can also help you 24/7 if you need urgent help.

 You do not have to struggle alone.
 Talk to someone you trust and let them know what is going on.
 They can listen to you and help you as you get more support.
 This might include talking to a friend, parent, teacher, or school counsellor.